alveslusca16/alveslusca16/README.md

 - I'm brazilian
 - I'm a programming student
 - I speak only the basics of english
-- I'm currently learning html and css
+- I'm currently learning html, css and JS Jquery
 - I'm looking for help with html and css